LPGhatguy/aftman/README.md

 aftman self-install
 ```

-Installs Aftman inside itself and upgrades any references to Aftman.
+Installs Aftman, upgrades any references to Aftman, and adds `aftman` to your system `PATH` if supported.

 Whenever you upgrade Aftman, run this command.
 Aftman makes copies of itself to mimic the tools it installs, and this command will ensure those copies get updated as well.